joshuarbholden/drum_solo_generator/README.md

 ~~Currently a messy bunch of Maple files.~~  Now a messy bunch of Julia files!

+What you will need:

+* A way of doing something useful with ABP (ABC with pre-processing directives) files.
+For example:
+     * [abcpp]() for converting ABP files to ABC files
+     * [abcm2ps](https://github.com/leesavide/abcm2ps/) or [abc2svg] for producing scores from ABC files

 TO DO:
 * clean up
      * especially, delete stuff that is not being used